leslierere/cs411/README.md

 #### Some ideas

 * for optional courses, based on the usefulness in career
 * pull out all the courses by the same professor

+- **Basic Functions**:
+  1. There are some **real data** in the database: either **crawled from real websites** OR **inserted by your friends - 10 developed accounts** (not fake randomly generated values). **If you crawl data, the DB should have at least 100 records and if you are going to have user-generated data then you must have at least 25 records in your database before your final demo deadline.** Ok
+  2. Show how to insert/update/delete records to the database (repeat from the Initial Demo) ok
+  3. Show how to search the database and list or print returned results.
+You need to show a few different interesting queries over your database. **One of the queries must involve join of multiple (at least 2) tables.** The average GPA by different professor?

+- **Demo Advanced Function 1:** Give a brief overview of your advanced function and show us how it works in your project.
+We will mainly grade in three dimensions (usefulness, technical difficulties, and novelty), so please try to answer the following questions during the demo:
+  1. Why is it useful for your users?
+  2. Does it use database stored procedures, functions OR triggers?
+  3. Why is it technically challenging than the basic functions?
+How did you overcome the difficulties?
+  4. Is it creative or novel with respect to other similar applications in the domain?

+- **Discuss and Demo Advanced Function 2**:

+  Give a brief overview of your implementation of a No-SQL database and show us how it works in your project.

+  - discuss your design decisions related to storing your app data in relational vs. non-relational databases.
+  - discuss challenges related to connecting data items between the SQL and NoSQL databases.